open-telemetry/opentelemetry-go/website_docs/getting-started.md

 OpenTelemetry requires a trace provider to be initialized in order to generate traces.
 A trace provider can have multiple span processors, which are components that allow for span data to be modified or exported after it's created.

-To create a trace provider, add the following code to your `main.go` file -
+To create a trace provider, add the following code to your `main.go` file:

 ```go
 	ctx := context.Background()